-Further, Management did not maintain stores control records including bin cards for stock control purposes.
-In addition, no evidence was availed to confirm that a stock take exercise was conducted as at 30 June, 2019.
+During the year under review, the Board did not maintain stores control records including bin cards for stock control purposes.
+In addition, no evidence was availed to confirm that a stock take exercise was conducted at the end of the year.
+No explanation has been provided for this anomaly.

-In the circumstances, I am unable to confirm effectiveness of control measures on the custody of fixed assets and an effective stock management.
+Consequently, I am unable to confirm the effectiveness of the internal controls of the stores management at the Board.

-2. Outstanding Trade and other Receivables
+3. Long Outstanding Trade and other Receivables

-As disclosed under Note 15 to the financial statements, the statement of financial position reflects trade and other receivables balance of Kshs.40,265,414.
-The balance includes, trade debtors of Kshs.30,478,168 which have been outstanding for a period of more than one year.
-Although a specific provision for bad and doubtful debt of Kshs.1,506,065 has been provided for in the financial statements, the provision appears inadequate.
+As previously reported, the trade and other receivable balance of Kshs.66,249,791 included in the statement of financial position, includes trade debtors totalling to Kshs.30,478,168 which have been outstanding for more than one year.
+Although a specific provision for bad and doubtful debt of Kshs.1,506,065 has been made in the financial statements, the provision appears inadequate.
 Further, no reason has been provided for the failure to recover the outstanding debt.